 today or before that time.

-informed the commissioners his firm is serving four municipalities in New
+commissioners his firm is serving four municipalities in New Jersey as

-Jersey as financial adviser now and said his experience covers many
+financial adviser now and said his experience covers many similar

-also said he understands budget-making and financial practices on a big
+understands budget-making and financial practices on a big scale,

-scale, partly through serving after the World War as consulting auditor
+partly through serving after the World War as consulting auditor for

-for the War Department, reporting directly to General Herbert M. Lord,
+the War Department, reporting directly to General Herbert M. Lord, then

 of the budget for the United States.

-confidences that have been kept hidden behind closed portals for the past
+been kept hidden behind closed portals for the past few days.

-to contact bondholders and attempt to obtain reductions in interest
+instructions to contact bondholders and attempt to obtain reductions

 Bennett denied this angrily and asked:

-argued that the city's budget must be passed by the commission by March 9
+city's budget must be passed by the commission by March 9 and that any

-and that any further delay past yesterday would jeopardize the city's
+further delay past yesterday would jeopardize the city's standing and

-he told a gathering of commissioners, freeholders, bond dealers and
+gathering of commissioners, freeholders, bond dealers and attorneys

-attorneys Monday that he thought the city's differences could best be
+Monday that he thought the city's differences could best be settled by

-urged the commissioners to settle their differences and agree upon a plan
+to settle their differences and agree upon a plan among themselves.

 also brought out an intimation that "the city was to be divided up by